ocelotconsulting/lambci-results-ui/README.md

 # Lambda CI UI

-A simple UI for browsing the results of S3 buckets that contain Lambda CI build results.
+A UI to display the results of Lambda CI builds